Searching ...

 For those looking for a more aesthetically pleasing retirement, Ohio may disappoint.
 The state is primarily hilly along its borders, with some rivers and lakes thrown in, but not much stands out.
 The central part of the state is particularly flat.
 It makes for great farmland, but not so much in the way to look at it.

 Consider Ohio if you’re looking for a place to retire with a low cost of living, lots of recreational opportunities, and access to excellent healthcare services.
-With four-season weather, professional sports teams, and various cultural activities, you’ll have something to do all year.
+You’ll have something to do all year with four-season weather, professional sports teams, and various cultural activities.

 Start Your Home Search